cpmpercussion/ozchi-2022-miniconf/help.md

 ## Attending

-### Dinner Crawl
+### Dinner Crawl on Thursday

+On Thursday 1/12/2022, we have no formal plans for dinner but encourage attendees to walk to Ainslie Arts Centre from the Shine Dome (30 minutes) and find somewhere to eat on the way.

-There are [a variety of dinner locations](https://www.google.com/maps/d/viewer?hl=en&mid=1espGV2rrNW2Ig2erhLgN3mzSQcL4MLg&ll=-35.27768181362172%2C149.13163682554307&z=16) around the way from the main conference venue to The Connected Creativity Algorave gig, which you can check out.
+Here is a map of some of the [dinner locations](https://www.google.com/maps/d/viewer?hl=en&mid=1espGV2rrNW2Ig2erhLgN3mzSQcL4MLg&ll=-35.27768181362172%2C149.13163682554307&z=16) on the way from the main conference venue to The Connected Creativity Algorave gig.

 <iframe src="https://www.google.com/maps/d/embed?mid=1espGV2rrNW2Ig2erhLgN3mzSQcL4MLg&ehbc=2E312F" height="500" width="800"></iframe>

 #### How do I register for OzCHI2022?